Anthony Zimmer: Critical response

-The film did well at the box-office, with 774,469 seats sold in France.

 Accolades

 The film received a nomination for the César Award for Best First Feature Film for director Jérôme Salle.

 Remake

 The film was remade under the title The Tourist, which was directed by Florian Henckel von Donnersmarck and starred Johnny Depp, Angelina Jolie, Paul Bettany, and Timothy Dalton.
 Filming of the remake began on February 23, 2010, in Paris, and it was released on December 10, 2010.
 Despite being a box-office success and receiving three nominations (Best Picture, Best Actor, and Best Actress) in the Musical or Comedy picture category at the 68th Golden Globe Awards, The Tourist was met with mostly negative critical reviews.